R341, Computing Systems Program

 3.6.
 Acquisition and Disposition of Automated Data Processing Resources

 3.6.1.
-The several institutions within the Utah System of Higher Education shall generally carry out ADP resource acquisition in accordance with the executive and administrative powers vested in the institutions by State law and the policies of the Regents, subject to applicable law.
-When particular benefit may be gained thereby, the Board of Regents may choose to exercise its own contractual powers on behalf of any or all member institutions.
+The several institutions within the Utah System of Higher Education shall generally carry out ADP resource acquisition in accordance with the executive and administrative powers vested in the institutions by State law and the policies of the Board, subject to applicable law.
+When particular benefit may be gained thereby, the Board of Higher Education may choose to exercise its own contractual powers on behalf of any or all member institutions.

 3.6.2.
 Competitive bidding and evaluation of bids for the acquisition of ADP resources within the System of Higher Education shall be conducted according to the total cost of ownership least-total-cost principle, taking into account all identifiable costs and benefits, not merely the bid price.
 Benefits should be keyed as closely as possible to the essential purposes of higher education (teaching, learning, research, and community service); and due consideration should be given to the difficulty of quantifying certain aspects of educational value.